What are Elements?

 The left mark indicates the end of the intro, and the right mark indicates the beginning of the outro.
 The part between these marks is the part that is looped, stretched, or frozen when the duration changes.

 The intro and outro are untouched when the duration changes.
 This allows you to create an element where the intro plays at a fixed speed (for example, a fade-in), then the middle part loops as many times as necessary to match the duration, and then the outro plays at a fixed speed (for example, a fade-out).

 Recreating Missing Elements

 If you have a project that contains an element, and the original element has been deleted, you'll see a warning message when you open the project (this can also happen when you received a shared project or element that uses other elements you don't have):

 You can still edit the project normally—the project has copies of the elements embedded inside, and those will be used instead.

-Just tap Recreate Linked Project and the original project or element will be recreated based on the embedded copy in the project you are editing (you can find it in My Elements or Projects afterwards).
+Just tap Recreate Linked Project and the original project or element will be recreated based on the embedded copy in the project you are editing (you can find it in the Elements or Projects tab afterwards).